Proxima Centauri: Observational history

 In 1951, American astronomer Harlow Shapley announced that Proxima Centauri is a flare star.
 Examination of past photographic records showed that the star displayed a measurable increase in magnitude on about 8% of the images, making it the most active flare star then known.

 The proximity of the star allows for detailed observation of its flare activity.
 In 1980, the Einstein Observatory produced a detailed X-ray energy curve of a stellar flare on Proxima Centauri.
 Further observations of flare activity were made with the EXOSAT and ROSAT satellites, and the X-ray emissions of smaller, solar-like flares were observed by the Japanese ASCA satellite in 1995.
 Proxima Centauri has since been the subject of study by most X-ray observatories, including XMM-Newton and Chandra.

 Because of Proxima Centauri's southern declination, it can only be viewed south of latitude 27° N. Red dwarfs such as Proxima Centauri are too faint to be seen with the naked eye.
-Even from Alpha Centauri A or B, Proxima would only be seen as a fifth magnitude star.
+Even from Alpha Centauri A or B, Proxima would only be seen as a fifth-magnitude star.
 It has apparent visual magnitude 11, so a telescope with an aperture of at least 8 cm is needed to observe it, even under ideal viewing conditions—under clear, dark skies with Proxima Centauri well above the horizon.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
 The WGSN approved the name Proxima Centauri for this star on August 21, 2016, and it is now so included in the List of IAU approved Star Names.

 In 2016, a superflare was observed from Proxima Centauri, the strongest flare ever seen.
 The optical brightness increased by a factor of 68× to approximately magnitude 6.8.
 It is estimated that similar flares occur around five times every year but are of such short duration, just a few minutes, that they had never been observed before.
-On 2020 April 22 and 23, the New Horizons spacecraft took images of two of the nearest stars, Proxima Centauri and Wolf 359.
+On 22 and 23 April 2020, the outbound New Horizons spacecraft took images of two of the nearest stars, Proxima Centauri and Wolf 359.
 When compared with Earth-based images, a very large parallax effect was easily visible.
 However, this was only used for illustrative purposes and did not improve on previous distance measurements.